 In late 2018, my husband and I bought a mid century home in the suburbs of Los Angeles.
 In addition to salmon pink wallpaper, baby blue carpet, and asbestos-laden popcorn ceilings, our home came with basically no energy efficiency features.
 With both budget and the environment in mind, I set out to transform this home into a model of how homes can be retrofitted for a sustainable future.
-This page documents some of the changes we implemented in our first five years of homeownership.
+This page documents some of the changes we implemented in our first seven years of homeownership.

 The Impact So Far